typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 EOF
 ```

 This Kubernetes Service has `myapp-akka-remoting` as its name.
-The service exposes TCP port `2551` which is our application's Akka remoting port.
+The service exposes TCP port `2551` which is the application's Akka remoting port.

 The service will be applied to the Pods based on the `selector` value.
 All Pods which has a label called `app` with the value of `myapp` will have the TCP port `2551` exposed.